Apply for Run for Something's endorsement

 In order to be eligible for an endorsement from Run for Something, candidates must:

-3. Submit to a basic background check -- the candidate will have a chance to explain anything possibly contentious.
+- Submit to a basic background check — candidates will have a chance to explain anything possibly contentious.
 This review is not to rule anyone out, but rather to help identify any known parts of self-research.

-5. Be 35ish or younger on or before Election Day
+- Be 40 years old or younger on Election Day.

 Once applications have been reviewed, each candidate will be notified of the endorsement.
 A candidate can expect to hear back within 30 days of submission.
 If a candidate is not selected, they will have an opportunity to re-apply within the same cycle, however, this will be dependent on the reason the original application was not accepted.